 - Do not wander off well-traveled pedestrian walkways or vehicular avenues

-Contact your local autism advocacy organization and suggest that they help you to develop a partnership with police for ongoing law enforcement training sessions.
+Contact your local autism service providers and suggest that they help you to develop a partnership with police for ongoing law enforcement training sessions.

-Ask for help to distribute the handout to law enforcement agencies, and develop an approved training program for law enforcers.
+Provide educational handouts for law enforcement.
+Ask for help to distribute the handout to law enforcement agencies.

-Encourage your advocacy organizations and persons of trust to create opportunities where you and other persons with autism or Asperger Syndrome can interact with law enforcers in a safe, structured, non-threatening and low-anxiety environment.
-You can then can learn from eachother how to best interact.
+Encourage local autism service providers to create opportunities where you and other persons with autism can interact with law enforcers in a safe, structured, non-threatening and low-anxiety environment.
+You can then can learn from each other how to best interact.
 These educational opportunities will need to be discussed, planned and carried out.
 Advocacy groups should be encouraged to embrace these issues and help you form partnerships with law enforcers.
 Mutual education and information sharing will always be the keys to successful resolution of autism related contacts.
 (Debbaudt, 2003)

 Author Dennis Debbaudt is the parent of a young man who has autism, an author, law enforcement trainer and producer of autism-related videos and curriculum for law enforcement agencies.
 His materials are in use by law enforcement agencies in the U.S., Canada and United Kingdom.
 Dennis can be reached via his website www.autismriskmanagement.com, by email at firstname.lastname@example.org or call 772-398-9756.